-An accused has the right to be heard by a hearing officer duly appointed by the President of his/her home campus, i.e. the campus of registration.
+An accused has the right to be heard by a hearing officer, board or panel duly appointed by the President of his/her home campus, i.e. the campus of registration.

-A decision to extend the time for the hearing may be made by the hearing officer.
-Such a decision may also be made by a coordinator of the judicial process in a good faith manner to respond to scheduling problems.
-A refusal by a coordinator to grant a postponement shall be reviewed upon request by the hearing officer.
+A decision to extend the time for the hearing may be made by the hearing officer, board, or panel.
+Such a decision may also be made by a designee of the Vice President or Dean of Student Affairs in a good faith manner to respond to scheduling problems.
+A refusal by the Vice President or Dean of Student Affair's designee to grant a postponement shall be reviewed upon request by the hearing officer, board, or panel.